noahshinn/collaborative-browser/README.md

 # Collaborative Browser

 The Collaborative Browser is a shared interface for many users.
 This project focuses on the design of intuitive _environments_ that offer proper affordances, not smart _users_ with extensive planning and reflection modules to accomplish complex tasks.
+Thus, if an incorrect action is chosen, it is not the user's fault.
+Rather, it is the environment's fault for not affording an appropriate action space.

 ## To run the shell